alszik/airquality/README.md

 >#define TX1 13
 >#endif

 4. Save the file, and start the Arduino IDE again.
+Install the "Adafruit Unified Sensor" and the "Adafruit BME280 library" libraries using the built-in Library Manager (Tools / Manage Libraries).

+5. Install Alvaro Valdebenito's PMSerial library from https://github.com/avaldebe/PMserial

-5. Open the  BLE_AirQuality_Beacon.ino file in the IDE, and plug in your ESP32 board to your computer with a micro-USB cable (that also supports data transfer).
+6. Restart the IDE, open the BLE_AirQuality_Beacon.ino file, and plug in your ESP32 board to your computer with a micro-USB cable (that also supports data transfer).

-6. Select your board type and the port in the Tools menu, and hit the Upload button in the IDE.
+7. Select your board type and the port in the Tools menu, and hit the Upload button in the IDE.
 Congratulations, you have a working AirQuality Beacon!